-From the quintessential pub ambience (think embossed tin ceiling, neon signs ablaze with familiar beer logos, chalkboard specials, and a warm, cabin-like back dining room) to the creative burger offerings, this is a go-to for those craving a bite in the Mitchell Park area.
+From the quintessential pub ambience (embossed tin ceiling, neon signs ablaze with familiar beer logos, chalkboard specials, and a warm, cabin-like back dining room) to the creative burger offerings, this is a go-to for those craving a hearty bite in the Mitchell Park area.
 Regulars flock here for signature dishes like The Big O, a bold Black Angus burger with chipotles, smoked Gouda, hickory bacon, onions, house guacamole, and jalapeños.
-If you appreciate the spicier things in life, we suggest you try their house Bloody Mary -- in addition to the regular garnishes, it’s also finished off with a pearl of fresh mozzarella and a slice of bacon, proving that you can have it all.
+If you appreciate the spicier things in life, we suggest you try the house Bloody Mary -- in addition to the regular garnishes, it’s finished off with a pearl of fresh mozzarella and a slice of bacon, proving that you can have it all.

 These burgers as so large, you won't know what to do with yourself.